 PTCs purchased for priority sector lending requirements are valued in accordance with RBI guidelines.

 The Bank undertakes short sale transactions in Central Government dated securities in accordance with RBI guidelines.
-The short position is reflected as the amount received on sale which is categorized under HFT category and is netted in the Investment schedule.
+The short position is reflected as the amount received on sale which is categorised under HFT category and is netted in the Investment schedule.
 The short position is marked to market and loss, if any, is charged to the Profit and Loss account while gain, if any, is ignored.
 Profit / Loss on settlement of the short position is recognised in the Profit and Loss account.

 Quoted equity shares are valued at their closing price on a recognised stock exchange.
 Unquoted equity shares are valued at the break-up value if the latest balance sheet is available, else, at ' 1 per company, as per relevant RBI guidelines.